umg-kmr/SWIM/docs/implementation_details.md

 SWIM is designed with a hybrid architecture that combines the computational efficiency of C++ with the flexibility and ease of use of Python.

-The computationally intensive components—such as background evolution and stochastic perturbation dynamics—are implemented in C++, while Python provides a lightweight interface for running pipelines, managing data, and performing analysis.
+The computationally intensive components—such as background evolution, stochastic perturbation dynamics, and deterministic perturbation evolution—are implemented in C++, while Python provides a lightweight interface for running pipelines, managing data, and performing analysis.

 ---